 The West Course features more hazards, doglegs, and tougher greens for more experienced players.
 Nearby communities include:

-TPC Sawgrass – Ponte Vedra
+TPC Sawgrass – Ponte Vedra, FL

 As golfers know, a TPC course is always going to meet high standards, and TPC Sawgrass does it better than almost any of them.
 Located off the Atlantic Coast near Jacksonville, TPC Sawgrass includes two challenging courses.
 The Stadium Course is internationally known and hosts The Players Championship every May.

 Golfers can test their skills against some of the best in the world while enjoying a pristine landscape and scenic views, including the legendary island green.
 TPC Sawgrass also includes the more accessible Valley Course, which has the same quality as the Stadium Course with less challenging holes.